Few things can ruin your morning quite like an intense migraine. If you could stop migraines in their tracks, why wouldn’t you?

-The nausea, sensitivity to light and pulsating pain can make it hard to function, let alone thrive.
+Unfortunately, the nausea, sensitivity to light, and pulsating pain of a migraine can make it hard to think.
+In fact, it’s hard to function, let alone thrive.

 It may seem like migraines pop up without warning or cause.
 In reality, though, migraines are often the result of a nutrient deficiency.

 Research has confirmed this.
-In a review of the research (1), doctors discovered that patients suffering from frequent migraines were much more likely to have low levels of these nutrients:
+In a review of the research, doctors discovered that patients suffering from frequent migraines were much more likely to have low levels of these nutrients (1):

 - Vitamin D